 We are an open air Health Club without walls.
-We enjoy getting fit and healthy by using Nordic Walking and other related activities in areas around the beautiful West Sussex coast.
-We are a social club who make the most of finishing our walks in cafes in which we have drink, a chat and a laugh.
+We enjoy getting fit and healthy by using Nordic Walking and other related activities in beautiful West Sussex.
+We are a social club who enjoy a cuppa, a chat and a laugh.

 Denise and her team deliver a variety of walks catering for different abilities and experience.
 The workout walks are effective and motivating.
 A whole body workout is achieved and clients have seen some fantastic results.